Learning on the Manifold: Unlocking Standard Diffusion Transformers with Representation Encoders: Experiments

 \subsection{Implementation Details}

 To ensure a fair comparison, we follow the training protocol of LightingDiT \cite{yao2025reconstruction}.
 Experiments are conducted on ImageNet-1K \cite{russakovsky2015imagenet} at $256 \times 256$ resolution.
 Unless otherwise specified, we use LightingDiT \cite{yao2025reconstruction} as our base architecture and train for 80 epochs with a global batch size of 1024.
 We use the RAE decoder \cite{zheng2025diffusion} for all representation encoders.
-Training utilizes the Adam optimizer ($\beta_1 = 0.9, \beta_2 = 0.95$) with a fixed learning rate of $2 \times 10^{-4}$ and no weight decay.
+Training utilizes the Adam optimizer ($\beta_1 = 0.9, \beta_2 = 0.95$) with a fixed learning rate of $2 \times 10^{-4}$.
 We apply gradient clipping with a maximum norm of $1.0$ and maintain an Exponential Moving Average (EMA) of weights with a decay of $0.9995$.
 We follow the same setting of dimension dependent noise schedule shift of RAE \cite{zheng2025diffusion} with n=4096.
-For inference, we use an Geodesic integrator with 50 steps and evaluate performance on 50k generated images.
+We use Autoguidance \cite{karras2024guiding} as our guidance method with guidance scale of 1.6.
+For inference, we use an Geodesic (Exponential Map) integrator with 50 steps and evaluate performance on 50k generated images.